peterlamar/engineering-leader/README.md

 # Leading and Managing Engineers

 This is a starting set of knowledge for leading engineers in an organization.
-This can never encompase everything but can spire to be a useful place to start.
+This can never encompass everything but can aspire to be a useful place to start.

 * Constructive feedback and contributions are always welcome.